Nothing but one workout of 15 minutes per week promises to be enough to achieve effective results.

 However, a microfiber suit equipped with electrodes cannot replace conventional strength training in my personal opinion.

-I just love working with the iron and the total exhaustion in the gym after a productive day at work too much.
+I just love working with the iron and the total exhaustion in the gym after a productive day at work.

-At the end of the day, you make the call guys, whether you want to give EMS Training a shot, which if done properly can lead to positive results, or just stay keep lifting the iron in the gym.
+At the end of the day, you make the call guys.
+Whether you want to give EMS Training a shot, which if done properly can lead to positive results, or just keep lifting the iron in the gym.

 But, if you decide to start using EMS Training make sure to inform yourself about each suitable provider in your proximity, assess if the instructors are capable and proficient to support you on your journey.